Cardiovascular disease patient recruitment

 Addressing patient diversity in cardiovascular disease trials

-Historically, minorities, people of low socioeconomic status, and women have been underrepresented in cardiovascular disease clinical trials.
-This is despite the fact that People of Color (BIPOC) and people of lower economic status are at higher risk for cardiovascular disease such as heart attack and also for death from heart disease.
+Historically, minorities, people of low socioeconomic status and women have been underrepresented in cardiovascular disease clinical trials.
+This is despite the fact that People of Color (BIPOC) and people of lower economic status are at higher risk for cardiovascular disease.

-In addition, gender differences are often not taken into account in patient recruitment campaigns.
-For example, while men statistically develop cardiovascular disease at a younger age (and have a higher risk of certain diseases like coronary artery disease) than women, women have a higher risk of stroke and importantly, report significantly different symptoms.
+Furthermore, patient recruitment campaigns often overlook gender disparities.
+For instance, men typically experience cardiovascular disease at a younger age and have a higher risk of conditions like coronary artery disease, whereas women face a greater risk of stroke and report significantly different symptoms.

-In our cardiovascular disease patient recruitment campaigns, we always adapt our language, images and descriptions to people from different backgrounds.
+In our cardiovascular disease campaigns, we consistently tailor our language, imagery and descriptions to resonate with individuals from diverse cultural backgrounds.

 .

-Studies show that a better understanding of the clinical trial process, safety measures, and potential benefits, are the main reasons for participating in a cardiovascular disease trial.
-More so, recent studies show that financial compensation for many patients is at most “a nice feature”, and not a key factor in influencing their decision to participate in heart disease clinical trials.
+Studies show that a better understanding of the clinical trial process, safety measures and potential benefits, are the main reasons for participating in a cardiovascular disease trial.
+More so, recent studies show that financial compensation for many patients is at most “a nice to have”, and not a key factor in influencing their decision to participate in heart disease clinical trials.

-For this reason our ClinLife® platform is designed in direct collaboration with patients for other patients.
+For this reason our ClinLife® platform is designed in direct collaboration with patients for patients.

 Our digital targeting techniques